Accessible newspapers over the Internet

 In 2005 Hufvudstadsbladet, the most widely distributed Swedish-language newspaper in Finland, together with Huvudstadsregionens taltidningsförening (HTF), implemented the system.

 Between 2007-2008 all of the remaining eight Swedish-language newspapers in Finland also implemented the system, through an initiative taken by the Federation of Swedish Speaking Visually Impaired in Finland (FSVIF).
-Today, over 300 subscribers receive their daily newspaper via the Pratsam Box system.
+Up until 2017, over 300 subscribers received their daily newspaper via the Pratsam Box system.

 During 2012-2014, the production of accessible newspapers continued to evolve and production now occurs through the use of speech synthesis.